VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

     <iframe width="100%" height="500" src="https://www.youtube.com/embed/TBjfojgqGho" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   Alright, so, why complain about this class?
 Well, for one, neither of the TA's knew their heads from their asses.
-One of them insisted the the Arduino Uno (AtMega 328P) was a perfectly fine, modern μC.
+One of them insisted the Arduino Uno (AtMega 328P) was a perfectly fine, modern μC.
 (It's not.) and the other had *never even used a micro controller*.
 I ended up gifting her an arduino nano and a few parts from my stash so she could learn (that TA had no influence on my grade).
-I'm not saying either was dumb, or saying anything bad about them directly, but they sure as hell should not have been the TAs for this this class.
+I'm not saying either was dumb, or saying anything bad about them directly, but they sure as hell should not have been the TAs for this class.
 (There was no professor)

   Also, when all classes were force to go online this lab lost a lot of its value.
 I was fortunate enough to have an Oscilloscope, multiple lab PSUs, logic analyzer, etc. all on hand, but many other students got a much worse education for it.